Skip to content

 A third strand is visual: a restrained DOS/Borland-inspired design language for documents and sites.
 The point is not retro decoration.
 The point is clarity, contrast, and a small set of colours used consistently enough that the interface becomes immediately understandable.

 My working environment is intentionally plain-text first.
+Much of the underlying editing is done in Vim, with iA Writer used where polished PDF output is required and Obsidian used as a convenient rendered view of the same material.
 Notes live in Markdown.
 Sites are built from Markdown.
 Documents are exported to PDF when they need to become fixed artefacts.
 Git records changes.
 Linux provides the stable base. iPadOS remains an important writing and administration environment, so the system has to work well away from a conventional desktop.

 Do not build a system that requires remembering how it works.